mrjacobbloom/singamajigs/README.md

 The Sing-a-ma-jigs&trade; are the property of Fisher-Price and I've done my best not to infringe on their rights in this project.
-I believe all of the songs they perform are in the Public Domain but if I've posted something I shouldn't have, please let me know so I can remove it.
+I believe all of the songs they perform are in the Public Domain (I skipped the ones that aren't) but if I've posted something I shouldn't have, please let me know so I can remove it.